Webdevava/Nodejs-QRcode/README.md

 5. The program will generate a QR code image based on the provided URL and save it as `qr_img.png`.
 It will also save the URL to a text file named `URL.txt`.

 6. Verify that the QR code image and text file have been created in the project directory.

-## Error Handling

-The program includes basic error handling to address TTY errors and other potential issues.
-If a TTY error occurs, an appropriate error message will be displayed.
-For any other errors, a generic error message will be shown along with the specific error details.